Silver Criteria

 A smaller dog jumps onto a larger dog's back, with both holding the position for 5 seconds.

-Crawling Dog Weaves
+Crawling Weaves

 With handler on their hands and knees staying still, the dog crawls between their arms in a figure 8 motion.